Marjorie Heins: Academics

 Heins has taught at Boston College Law School, Florida State University College of Law, the University of California-San Diego (UCSD), New York University (NYU), Tufts University, and the American University of Paris.

 At UCSD, she created courses in "Censorship, Culture and American Law" and "Political Repression and the Press: Red Scares in U.S. History and Law."
 At NYU, she taught "Censorship and American Culture."
 At the American University of Paris, she taught "Free Expression and the Media: Policy and Law."

 She was a fellow at NYU's Brennan Center for Justice, 2004–2007.
 In 2011, she was a fellow at NYU's Frederic Ewen Academic Freedom Center while researching her book, Priests of Our Democracy: The Supreme Court, Academic Freedom, and the Anti-Communist Purge.

 She is currently an adjunct professor in the Department of Media, Culture, and Communication of NYU's Steinhardt School of Culture, Education, and Human Development.
+She is also a docent in the Impressionism/Post-Impressionism collection at the Metropolitan Museum of Art.